 Upon arriving, we were greeted at the door and shown to our huge, comfortable, modern room.
 Then, he brought us a tray of snacks that included the best fresh mozzarella di bufala I have ever had.
 And I have consumed so much mozzarella di bufala in my day.
 That right there sold us on extending our visit to Salerno by another day.

-If you don’t have a Daniele in your life, check out this private 2.5-hour walking tour of Salerno with a local guide.
+If you don’t have a Daniele in your life, check out this affordable Salerno guided walking tour with a local guide.

 Salerno Antica B&B

 As a place to stay, Salerno Antica is fabulous.
 It’s in the perfect location.
 You can walk everywhere and you’re surrounded by shops and restaurants and just a couple blocks from the water.

 The room itself was huge, especially by Italy standards, and with a modern bathroom and shower!
 Like, a real shower.
 It had a balcony, a refrigerator, and everything else you could want from travel accommodation.
 10/10 highly recommend.

 While you don’t hear that much about Amalfi Coast food beyond lemons, lemons, and more lemons, Salerno certainly knocks it out of the park here.
 (This is still Italy after all.)